DappDevs/presentations/content/how-to-dappdev.md

 Here are 5 reasons why I think you should become a DappDev.

 First off, this field is exciting.
-I don't think I need to explain that to you, but the general excitement of what we can build with this technology is intoxicating.
+I don't think I need to explain that to you, the general excitement of what we can build with this technology speaks for itself.

 The main reason why it is exciting is because so many of the potential usecases of the tech are just super impactful to our day-to-day lives and have the real potential to